-Here is some guidance on what is "OK" and is "Not OK" for a company to say while reporting during such credit group exchanges:
+Here is some guidance on what is "Not OK" and is "OK" for a company to say while reporting during such credit group exchanges:

 NOT OK ОК "Company X has been kind of a late pay for a while, so we're getting worried."
 "Company X was late by more than 10 days in each of the past three months."
-"We've put Company X on 'cash in advance' terms."
-"Company X was late by more than 10 days in each of the past three months."
 "We'll be watching Company X closely and may have to cut it off until it comes current on payables."
 "Company X was late by more than 10 days in each of the past three months."
 "We've been worried about Company X because it has some history with us, so what's happening now is no surprise to us."
 "Company X was late by more than 10 days in each of the past three months.
 Eighteen months ago, it was late by 10 or fewer days for two months in a row."

-And here is some guidance on what is "OK" and is "Not OK" for a company to say while listening to a report during such credit group exchanges:
+And here is some guidance on what is "Not OK" and is "OK" for a company to say while listening to a report during such credit group exchanges:

-NOT OK ок "Good information.
+NOT OK ОК "Good information.
 Now we'll know what to do."
 "Company X was late with us by more than 20 days in each of the past two months."
 "We've had a lot of the same problems with Company X." "Company X was late with us by more than 20 days in each of the past two months."
 "Good information.
 Now we'll know what to do."
 "My company forbids me to be part of any such discussion, so I am leaving."
 "What are you planning to do about Company X?"
 "My company forbids me to be part of any such discussion, so I am leaving."

-And of course, it is not OK if every company puts Company X on cash in advance shortly after the meeting.
-Why is that not OK?
-For the simple reason that none of the companies will be able to show-by pointing to contemporaneous documents, memos, and emails-that it made an independent credit decision.
-If all, or even many, of the companies put Company X on cash in advance immediately after the meeting without each performing and documenting its own independent analysis, the logical conclusion will be that all the companies reached (at least) a tacit agreement at the meeting to adopt the same credit terms for Company X.
+And of course, there is increased risk if multiple companies put Company X on cash in advance shortly after a credit meeting.
+Why?
+For the simple reason that those companies might not be able to show-by pointing to contemporaneous documents, memos, and emails-that they made an independent credit decision.
+If all, or even many, of the companies put Company X on cash in advance immediately after the meeting without each performing and documenting its own independent analysis, the logical conclusion may be that the companies reached (at least) a tacit agreement at the meeting to adopt the same credit terms for Company X.